na-na-hi/renget/archive/sfbf5.md

 >\>[Ibushi's face after you explain what a metaphor is, and that you don't actually want to 'succ him to death'](https://desu-usergeneratedcontent.xyz/trash/image/1646/04/1646047099623.png)
 >You can almost see the excited fireworks going off in his head when he realizes that he gets to keep having sex without getting eaten after the first time.

-\>"Y-y-you mean it, Anon?
+%darkgreen%\>"Y-y-you mean it, Anon?
 You won't eat me??"
 \>"Wait, t-then, that means...we can have sex more than once?!"
 \>"Oh g-gosh, then, can...can we have sex twice?
 Or even...three times?"
 \>"AS MANY TIMES AS I WANT?!"